 I started Milly's Kitchen to document my wanderings and to encourage people to live a beautiful life full of good food and exploration.
 This blog is a celebration of some of the most valuable things my grandma taught me.
 The secrets of a great pie crust.
 That there’s always time to walk barefoot through the summer grass.
 That a hot bowl of soup can cure a case of the blues.
-That cooking for those you love is one of the most rewarding things you can do.
+That cooking for those you love is one of life's great pleasures.

 1. What sort of camera do you shoot with?
-I started this blog with a Canon t5i + Canon 50mm 1.4 + Sigma Art Series 18-35 1.8 (love that lens!).
-I now use a Canon 5d mark iii + Canon 24-70mm 2.8 for digital work and mostly my Pentax K1000 with 50mm 2.0 lens and Kodak Portra film for analog photography.
-The next lenses I'm planning to add to my collection are the Sigma Art Series 50mm 1.4 and a Canon 100mm 2.8 macro.
+I started this blog with a Canon t5i + Canon 50mm 1.4 + Sigma Art Series 18-35 f1.8 (love that lens!).
+I now use a Canon 5d mark iii with either a Canon 24-70mm f2.8 or a Canon 100mm 2.8 macro lens for digital work.
+I use my Pentax K1000 and Mamiya 645 + Kodak Portra film for analog photography.

 2. How can I become a better photographer?
 I know this is not new, but I think the very best advice is to practice as much as possible.
 I also took as many food photography and styling workshops as I could afford (I still do!).
 This is where I learned the most.
 There's nothing like seeing someone else's process in person and being able to ask questions and get feedback from someone's whose work you admire.
 Or, you can take a class.
 I take classes at the Photo Center Northwest here in Seattle whenever I have the time.
 I can't tell you how great their classes are!
 My technical skill (and confidence) has increased immensely since I started taking classes there.